emduart2/emduart2.github.io/_posts/2024-09-20-Algebraic-Geometry-Lectures.md

 ## End of semester presentations:
-Each of you will choose a class of varieties from the list below and do a 30 minute presentation telling the audience about the many geometric and algebraic properties of these varieties.
+Each of you will choose a class of varieties from the list below and do a 30 minute presentation to give the audience the definition of your chosen variety and their many geometric and algebraic properties.
-To learn about this varieties, first look for them in Joe Harris' book "Introduction to Algebraic Geometry", where they appear frequently.
+To learn about this varieties, first look for them in Joe Harris' book "Introduction to Algebraic Geometry" where they appear frequently.
 You may also want to consult other algebraic geometry books or notes.
+Chose your variety by October 24, 2024.
+Once you chose, tell me about it.
+Two weeks before your presentation, send me an email with an outline of the content of your presentation.
 - Secant varieties
 - Rational normal curves
 - Veronese varieties